 Whiting School graduates must take two courses (6 credits) that carry the writing intensive (W) designation.
-You must work with your advisor to find writing courses that guarantee the desirable level of intensity in writing instruction.
-One of the W courses must specifically develop writing skills.
-Example courses that do satisfy this requirement include:
+You must work with your advisor to find approved writing courses.
+One of the W courses must specifically develop writing skills as "How to Write" course.
+Example courses that do satisfy this "How to Write" requirement include: